relaxdiego/terminus/README.md

       link:      br0
 ```

+Change the last octets above to match the baremetal's last octet in the
+`192.168.100.x` subnet.
 Save the netplan file and then run:

 ```
 sudo netplan --debug generate